Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 1. `reconstruct_marked_pts_bct.m`: Reconstruct manually marked points in still image(s) of the object(s) you want to reconstruct
 2. `reconstruct_tracked_pts_bct.m`: Reconstruct tracked points in a video of the object(s) you want to reconstruct (requires DLTdv8a)

 Both options have some shared steps, and some unique steps.
-Option 2's unique steps are covered in detail within `DLTdv8a Integration/README.md`.
+Option 2's unique steps are covered in detail within `DLTdv8a Integration/README.md`, and the tutorial videos listed there.
 Here, we focus on Option 1, i.e., **Single Image Reconstruction**.
 The following also details the common steps (I&ndash;III) between both approaches.

 ## **Step I: Toolbox Initialization + Project Setup + Calibrating Setup With BCT**